weewx/weewx/docs_src/custom/json-generator.md

   the gap.
 - `color` comes from `chart_line_colors` in the skin, so the charts inherit whatever palette you configured for the PNGs.
+- `start`, `stop` and `x_interval` are the axis the ImageGenerator would draw, snapped by `weeplot.utilities.scaletime()`.
+A chart that uses them lines up with the PNG of the same plot.
+- `yscale` is the y axis from the plot options, as `[min, max, increment]`.
+Any member may be `null`, meaning "work it out from the data".
+Wind direction is configured `0, 360, 45`, and a chart that ignores this runs to 400 degrees.
 - `daynight` carries the sunrise and sunset times for the window, so a client can shade the night the way the PNGs do — plus the **civil twilight** around each of them, as `dawn` and `dusk` bands.
 Dusk is not an edge, and the PNGs can only approximate it